 In JavaScript, Hoisting is one of the confusing concepts for beginners.
 In this post, I’ll explain hoisting with examples to make it easy to understand.

-First thing first, let’s start by understanding hoisting.
+First things first, let’s start by understanding hoisting.

 Hoisting is a JavaScript behavior where variable and function declarations are moved to the top of the current script or the current function during the compilation phase.